lpolish/dockercomposemgr/README.md

    - Use the backup/restore commands for application data

 4. **Documentation**
-   - Include a README.md in each application directory
+   - Include a README.md in your original application directory
    - Document any special configuration requirements
    - Keep track of application dependencies